Skip to main content

 • grinding

-• “The battle system isn't tedious and has more to offer in terms of strategy and engagement.”
+• “The battle system isn't tedious and offers more in terms of strategy and engagement.”

 • “Everything else feels pretty good, but saving feels tedious in comparison.”

 • “I felt strange when I saw the combat tutorial, but I easily understood the basics.
-The combat was fast-paced, which was a major improvement from the long and somewhat tedious minigames that the original game had to offer.”
+The combat was fast-paced, which was a major improvement from the long and somewhat tedious minigames that the original game had, with combat that would last longer due to missed attacks or low combos and high enemy HP.”

 • “Namely, the new combat system feels more involved and interesting and far less tedious.”